objeck/objeck-lang/core/compiler/README.md

 The lists of code blocks are passed to the *optimizer* which performs to following optimizations in list order:

-1. Cleanup unneeded jumps and useless instructions (always happens)
+1. Clean up of unneeded jumps and useless instructions
 2. Constant folding
 3. Inline setters and getters
 4. Inline more complex methods